Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Build-vs-Buy Decisions

-We plan to build all of our UI components for this game.
-This includes designing our menu backgrounds and minigame components.
-The 8-bit music that is used in the game will be outsourced to be created by another individual.
-We will be using Unity and the included components of it's game engine to build and run our game.
+We are building this project on the free Unity3D game engine.
+All software in our final product will be built by us.
+All animation drawings will be drawn by us, and the 8-bit music that will be used in the game will be outsourced to another individual at no expense to us.
+The Unity3D game engine and all the packages in the Unity3D asset store are free, so using this software comes at no cost to us.
+Unity3D provides significant software functionality with its built-in user interface system.
+We will have no need to buy any additional software for our final product.

 # Reuse